What is Naturopathic Medicine?

 Conditions We Treat

 We are happy to help with any health challenges and illness.
 Specialty care includes women's health, adjunct oncology care, stress support, healthy weight management, auto-immune disease support, and treatment of endocrine and metabolic disturbances.

 We currently accept new adolescent and adult patients.
 Pediatric patients are accepted on an individual basis depending upon health conditions.
 Please contact the office for more information.

 We currently accept Blue Cross/Blue Shield, Aetna and Cigna insurances.
 Husky will cover visits for patients up to the age of 20 years old, and will cover labs and other testing for adult patients (actual visit costs for adults over 21 years of age are not covered).
 Medicare does not currently cover our visits, and all patients with Medicare are responsible to pay at the time of the visit unless other arrangements are made ahead of time (this includes those with secondary coverage).

-For uninsured patients or those with out-of-network coverage, payment is due at the time of visit and superbills will be provided for you to submit for possible reimbursement.
+For uninsured patients or those with out-of-network coverage, and for those with Medicare, payment is due at the time of visit and superbills will be provided for you to submit for possible reimbursement.
 The office accepts cash, checks, Visa, Mastercard, and HSA cards.

 We encourage all patients to call their health insurance providers PRIOR to their visit to understand what out-of-pocket expenses will be.